-“data request form” means a standing data request form or a historical consumption data request form, as applicable, published by the network provider under clause 6.9.
+“data request form” means a standing data request form or a historical consumption data request form, as applicable, published by the network provider under clause 6.2.

 “default rate” means, at any time, the bank bill rate plus two percentage points per annum.

+“disputing party” means an electricity entity involved in a dispute under clause 10.1.

-“electricity entity” will have the will have the meaning given to that term in the ERA.
+“electricity entity” has the meaning given to that term in the ERA.

-“electricity network” will have the meaning given to that term in the Network Access Code.
+“electricity network” has the meaning given to that term in the ERA.

 “embedded network” means an electricity network not owned or operated by a network provider.